 Pack T-shirts, Tank Tops and Shorts

 Most days are warm.
 Suns out, guns out!
-If men are looking for something nicer to wear to special dinners, a button-up aloha shirt is as fancy as they need to be in Hawaii.
+If men are looking for something nicer to wear to special dinners, a button-up aloha shirt and a nice pair of shorts is as fancy as they need to be in Hawaii.
 Boys will often use board shorts as regular shorts in Hawaii.
 I suggest you do the same.
 Less to pack!

 Tip: Use packing cubes to keep your luggage organized.
 To make the most of the space in your suitcase, roll your clothes.